 Communism didn't want top architects or painters or better people and their buildings to be visible or to thrive, either.
 So it is no coincidence that only at the end of 2018, I learned that my childhood's postal address coincided with that of the most important regional architect.
 It's funny to remember the tenants in that building as of 25 years ago.
 The small apartment at the bottom of Křížkova 5, next to Zápal's garage, was occupied by Ms Anna Rumlová, my first and beloved teacher at the elementary school – who had accidentally taught my mother 25 years earlier, too.

 I met her two years ago.
-Because she was born in 1917, she was going to celebrate her 100th birthday.
+Because she was born in 1917, on January 1st, she was going to celebrate her 100th birthday.
 Her name is no longer written there.
 I can't find out whether she is alive or what's happening with her.
 Update: I found a page where a local politician wishes her best, but I found it was after her 99th birthday, in February 2016, so it is not safe she made it to 100.

 OK, next floor, Ms Brandtová.
 An ordinary pensioner of a sort (perhaps completely accidentally, she moved to an entirely different place of Pilsen, a concrete block where my paternal grandmother used to live!).
 If I understand well, hers was the apartment where Zápal lived himself!
 With all my respects to Ms Brandtová, I still find it crazy.
 How does it happen that someone like Ms Brandtová gets the apartment that used to belong to the architect of that building, the top regional architect, and where he lived himself?
 Go one floor further: Mr František Hykeš.
 He was the editor-in-chief of the main communist newspapers in Pilsen, Pravda.
 OK, I can at least understand why Hykeš could have gotten one of those flats.
 After the fall of communism, he reinvented himself as a guy who understood the combination of words and animals (he began as a journalist who covered animals) and he became the spokesman of the Pilsner Zoo.